 Growing from Seeds

 Fill your garden beds with dusty miller by starting a flat of seeds six weeks before the last frost.
-Cover seeds lightly with sterile potting mix, and grow at 70 degrees Fahrenheit.
-You will start to see germination in about 10 days.
-Plant outdoors eight inches apart in pots, or 10 inches apart in the ground.
+Cover seeds lightly with sterile potting mix, and grow at 70 F. You will start to see germination in about 10 days.
+Plant outdoors 8 inches apart in pots, or 10 inches apart in the ground.

 Slugs enjoy snacking on dusty miller plants, especially in flowerbeds that receive frequent irrigation.
 Handpick the pests, or use beer traps to control their numbers.
 In addition to attracting slugs, excessive watering can cause root rot in dusty miller plants.
 This is more of a problem in clay soils, but you can prevent it by growing your dusty miller plants in containers or raised beds in areas with heavy soil.